-How Proof of Concept (PoC) Development Can be the ‘Stepping Stone of Success’ for your IoT projects
+How PoC Design and Development Can be the ‘Stepping-Stone of Success’ for Your IoT projects

-If you are part of a R&D or IT team of an organization who is evaluating an IoT project, you may be able to relate with this situation:
+If you are part of an R&D or IT team of an organization that is evaluating an IoT project, you may be able to relate to this situation:

 - You have taken up the responsibility of Digital Transformation of the existing systems and processes.
 But you are finding it difficult to convince yourself and/or other stakeholders for a large scale IoT implementation across the enterprise.